Safari Overview

 Murchison Safari Morning and Nile Boat Cruise

 In the afternoon, board a boat on the Victoria Nile and cruise toward the base of Murchison Falls.
 Hippos surface close to the boat, crocodiles hold the banks, elephants come down to drink, and the sound of the falls grows steadily louder as the river narrows.
-Return to your lodge for dinner and overnight.
+Return to your lodge for relaxation, dinner and overnight.

 Day 4